openhab/openhab-docs/developers/development/bindings.md

 ...
 ```

-Please fix all the Priority 1 issues and all issues with Priority 2 and 3 that are relevant (if you have any doubt don't hesitate to ask).
+Please fix all the priority 1 issues and all issues with priority 2 and 3 that are relevant (if you have any doubt don't hesitate to ask).
 Re-run the build to confirm that the checks are passing.